PriyanshuRao-code/Computer-Architecture-Lab/README.md

 Post execution, the **register file** and **memory contents** are verified against expected outputs to ensure correctness of execution.

-➡️ Refer to the [Usage Instructions](#usage-instructions-applicable-for-labs-3-6) for build, run, and test commands.
+➡️ Refer to the **Usage Instructions** at the end of this README for build, run, and test commands.

 ---